coert/ha-duco/README.md

 Home Assistant integration for Ducobox Energy Wtw-units

+NEW:
-NEW: added ventilation fan speed control (AUTO, MAN1, MAN2, MAN3) for relevant nodes.
+- added ventilation fan speed control (AUTO, MAN1, MAN2, MAN3) for relevant nodes.
+- added identify switch to nodes

 # Attribution

 This code started out as a side project based on: